Do Seniors Need Burial Insurance?

 Money cannot replace an individual who passes.
 However, it’s great to be able to leave a little something for those left behind.
 Maybe they can buy a small token to remember us by, take a trip to our favorite spot, or pay for their schooling.
 No matter the size of the gift, it’s a small legacy that we can leave with our family and friends.

 Not everyone feels the need to have senior life coverage, but as you can see it’s worth taking the time to consider.
-If you would like to explore the various life insurance plans for seniors, or if you simply have questions or concerns about senior life insurance coverage, feel free to call us directly at 866-699-1884.
+If you would like to explore the various life insurance plans for seniors, or if you simply have questions or concerns about senior life insurance coverage, feel free to call us directly.
 We are licensed in most states and would be glad to help in any way that we can.